JuliaGeo/Geodesy.jl/README.md

 [IERS conventions](https://www.iers.org/IERS/EN/Publications/TechnicalNotes/tn36.html)
 published by the International Earth Rotation and Reference Service (IERS).
-These conventions define an ideal reference *system*, but they're useless without physical measurements to get coordinates for a set of real world datum objects.
+These conventions define an ideal reference *system*, but they're useless without physical measurements which give coordinates for a set of real world datum objects.
 The process of measuring and computing coordinates for datum objects is called *realizing* the reference system and the result is called a *reference frame*.
-For example, the **International Terrestrial Reference Frame of 2014** (**ITRF2014**) realizes the ITRS conventions using raw measurement data gathered prior to 2014.
+For example, the **International Terrestrial Reference Frame of 2014** (**ITRF2014**) realizes the ITRS conventions using raw measurement data gathered in the 25 years prior to 2014.

 To measure and compute coordinates, several space geodesy techniques are used to gather raw measurement data; currently the IERS includes